tiaaanlin/-Capstone-Project-/Report.md

 # 5.Discussion
 From the result above, the Jaccard index and F1-Score are close among these three method.
 However, the Logistic Regression has a better Log Loss number.
 The reason for that is the SEVERITYCODE in this data set is binary, which is only two classes: class 1 and class 2.
 # 6.Conclusion
 In conclusion, the Logistic Regression is the best way to classify this dataset.
-Therefore, a data can be classify by given the weather, road condition and light condition.
+The dataset in this capstone about weather, road condition, and light condition can directly pointing to certain classes, therefore we can conclude that particular conditions have an impact on whether or not an accident could result in property damage (class 1) or injury (class 2).